Vacuum engineering: Materials

 Materials for use in vacuum systems must be carefully evaluated.
-Many materials have a degree of porosity, while unimportant at ordinary pressures, would continually admit minute amounts of air into a vacuum system if incorrectly used.
+Many materials have a degree of porosity, which, while unimportant at ordinary pressures, would continually admit minute amounts of air into a vacuum system if incorrectly used.
 Some items, such as rubber and plastic, give off gases into a vacuum that can contaminate the system.
 At high and ultrahigh vacuum levels, even metals must be carefully selected - air molecules and moisture can cling to the surface of metals, and any trapped gas within the metal may percolate to the surface under vacuum.
 In some vacuum systems, a simple coating of low-volatile grease is sufficient to seal gaps in joints, but at ultrahigh vacuum, fittings must be carefully machined and polished to minimize trapped gas.
 It is usual practice to bake components of a high-vacuum system; at high temperatures, any gases or moisture adhering to the surface are driven off.
 However, this requirement affects which materials can be used.
 For low pressure applications, it is possible to post process even 3-D printed plastic to make vacuum systems.

 Particle accelerators are the largest ultrahigh vacuum systems and can be up to kilometres in length.

-Vacuum systems have been studied for a long time so now the properties of basic materials used in vacuum tubes (carbon, ceramics, copper, glass, graphite, iron, mica, nickel, precious metals, refractory metals, steel, and all relevant alloys) and well understood, including their joining techniques and how to deal with common problems such as secondary emission and voltage breakdown.
+Vacuum systems have been studied for a long time, so the properties of basic materials used in vacuum tubes (carbon, ceramics, copper, glass, graphite, iron, mica, nickel, precious metals, refractory metals, steel, and all relevant alloys) are well understood, including their joining techniques and how to deal with common problems such as secondary emission and voltage breakdown.